p/vcproj2cmake/README.txt

 then VS will beyond-stupidly user-prompt *for each and every one* of these projects to have them reloaded.
-This grave VS usability problem has been plaguing CMake for many years already (IIRC even VS2005), and CMake implemented helper targets to try to invoke dialogs for mass confirm, but not too surprisingly even these helper targets are not working fully properly in VS2010.
+This grave VS usability problem has been plaguing CMake for many years already (IIRC even VS2005), thus CMake chose to implement helper targets to try to invoke dialogs for mass confirm, but not too surprisingly even these helper targets are not working fully properly in VS2010.